Astros a big zero in key spots, one loss from WS elimination

 “We’re trying hard as hitters.
 We’ve got a good lineup, we know, but sometimes you have to give credit to the other team as well,” Altuve said.

-Houston could have a different look, too.
+Houston could have a different look in Game 5.
 Hitless in five at-bats, Bregman is 1 for 14 in the Series and might be moved out of the third spot.

 “Yeah, I thought about it.
 I’ll let you know tomorrow when I make the lineup out,” Baker said.